andy-byers/paw/README.md

 ### Comments
 Paw supports both line- and block-style comments.
-Nesting is not allowed in block-style comments.
+Nesting is not supported in block-style comments.
 ```
 // line comment